jherax/proxy-storage/README.md

    data in the current session (browser tab)

-As the `storage` object is a proxy of the first storage mechanism available, that means if `localStorage` is available to set and retreive data, then the `storage` object will be an instance of `WebStorage` handling `localStorage`, otherwise, if `localStorage` is not available, but `sessionStorage` does, then `storage` will be an instance of `WebStorage` handling `sessionStorage`, and again, if `sessionStorage` is not available, but `cookieStorage` does, then `storage` will be an instance of `WebStorage` handling `cookieStorage`.
-Finally, if none of the previous mechanisms are available, then the `storage` object will handle the `memoryStorage` as a fallback.
+As the `storage` object is a proxy of the first storage mechanism available, that means if `localStorage` is available to set and retreive data, it will be used, otherwise, if `localStorage` is not available, then it will try to use `cookieStorage`, and finally if none of the above are available, then the `storage` object will handle the `memoryStorage` as fallback.

 **Example**